Visiting the Edinburgh Castle in Scotland is considered a ‘Must-do’ whilst in town.

 This canon is called Mons Meg and weighs 6 tons!!!!
 At the time it required 100 men to be moved.

-Monuments to visit in Edinburgh Castle
+Monuments to visit inside the Castle of Edinburgh

 Below are the monuments you can visit in Edinburgh Castle Scotland.

-St Margareth Chapel
+St Margaret Chapel

 Scottish national War memorial